June 2021 County Labor Market Information

-The San Luis Obispo County Monthly Employment Report (May 2020) shows a decrease in the civilian labor force, a decrease in civilian employment, and a decrease in civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (May 2021) shows an increase in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.

-The California Employment Development Department (EDD) reported the unemployment rate was 12.7% in May 2020, down from a revised 14% in April 2020.
-SLO County now has the 15th lowest Unemployment Rate in California.
-The unadjusted Unemployment Rate in California is 15.9% and 13% for the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 5.2% in May 2021, down from a revised 5.5% in April 2021.
+SLO County ranks 7th lowest Unemployment Rate in the state.
+The unadjusted Unemployment Rate in California is 7.5% and 5.5% for the nation during the same period.

 Month-over Job Changes

-In May, San Luis Obispo County employers experienced a loss of 600 jobs overall.
+In the May reporting period, San Luis Obispo County employers experienced a gain of 1,100 jobs overall.

 Year-over Job Changes

-Overall, employers in San Luis Obispo County have lost 23,000 jobs in the past year.
+Overall, employers in San Luis Obispo County have gained 7,800 jobs in the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.